Click on the links below for answers to many of your most frequently asked questions.

 10. How do I restart a defunct organization?

-Regardless of when how long the student organization has been defunct, the student interested in restarting the club must begin the process of starting the organization like new.
+Regardless of how long the student organization has been defunct, the student interested in restarting the club must begin the process of starting the organization like new.
 See the section on "Starting a New Student Organization" for more information.

 11. How do I change the officers in my organization, such as the GL representative?